Skip to main content

 }

 The output field contains the model's prediction.
-Fields like answer_tokens and coords are opaque training metadata—pass them back unchanged.
+Other fields in the rollout object are opaque training metadata—pass them back unchanged.

 If you provided ground_truth, rewards are computed automatically.
 Otherwise, rewards is null and you compute them yourself.